Wildlife of China

 China's vast and diverse landscape is home to a profound variety and abundance of wildlife.
 As of one of 17 megadiverse countries in the world, China has, according to one measure, 7,516 species of vertebrates including 4,936 fish, 1,269 bird, 562 mammal, 403 reptile and 346 amphibian species.
 In terms of the number of species, China ranks third in the world in mammals, eighth in birds, seventh in reptiles and seventh in amphibians.

 Many species of animals are endemic to China, including the country's most famous wildlife species, the giant panda.
 In all, about one-sixth of mammal species and two-thirds of amphibian species in China are endemic to the country.

 Wildlife in China share habitat with and bear acute pressure from the world's second largest population of humans.
 At least 840 species are threatened, vulnerable or in danger of local extinction in China, due mainly to human activity such as habitat destruction, pollution and poaching for food, fur and ingredients for traditional Chinese medicine.
 Endangered wildlife is protected by law, and as of 2005, the country has over 2,349 nature reserves, covering a total area of 149.95 e6ha, about 15 percent of China's total land area.

 Mammals

 Primates

-China is home to 21 primate species including gibbons, macaques, leaf monkeys, gray langurs, snub-nosed monkeys and lorises.
+China is home to 21 primate species including gibbons, macaques, leaf monkeys (including gray langurs), snub-nosed monkeys and lorises.
 Most of China's primate species are endangered.
 Both apes and monkeys, particularly gibbons and macaques are prominently featured in Chinese culture, folk religion, art and literature.
 The monkey is one of the 12 animals of the Chinese zodiac.